lilitpghs/cloud-analytics-root-cause-analysis/README.md

 - how issues propagate across services

 This project addresses that gap by combining **high-performing machine learning models** with **explainable AI (XAI)** techniques to support clearer and faster diagnosis.

+#### Data & Observability Scope

+The analysis is based on **distributed tracing data**, where:

+- Each trace represents a single request

+- Each trace consists of multiple spans (units of work)

+- Spans include service names, tags, and error indicators

+Traces are labeled as:

+- **normal**, if all spans are healthy

+- **erroneous**, if at least one span reports an error

+The resulting datasets are:

+- high-dimensional

+- sparse

+- dominated by missing values

+reflecting real-world observability challenges rather than curated datasets.